kgrid/kgrid-activator/docs/readme.md

 }
 ```

+### Activation on startup
+- On startup, the Activator loads Knowledge Objects onto a local "shelf", using a manifest of packaged KOs, or loads directly from the local "shelf".

+- The Activator also initializes any embedded runtimes and connects to remote runtimes.

+- Then, the Activator attempts to activate every KO on the shelf.
+It logs a warning if an endpoint cannot be activated.

+You can see the KOs and endpoint services available in the Activator at [`/kos`](https://kgrid.org/kgrid-shelf/api.html#ko-resource-api) and [`/endpoints`](api.md#endpoint-resource-api) respectively.
+See [Activation API](api.md#activation-api) for more info.

 ## Using the js-simple-v1.0 KO on the Activator

 The js-simple KO is a very simple KO with a Javascript based service that takes in a name and displays